MSIG Car Insurance Singapore Review (2019)

 Of course, with its UMax scheme, the higher premiums MIGHT be worth it for the chance to get your excess waived 100%.
 If you’re already a safe driver, it doesn’t require any extra effort on your part.
 Do compare it with NTUC’s Drive Master before you commit, though.

 Would you take on a scheme like UMax for the chance to reduce your excess?
 Tell us why or why not in the comments.
+See if MSIG offers the best car insurance quotes.

 Tags: Car Insurance